 Length 9 to 11 mm.
-It has patterned wings, a stripy thorax and three bands on the front femora.
+It has patterned wings, a stripy thorax and three dark bands on the front femora.
 It also has a looped mark about halfway along the wing, the mark having a point on the apical side.

 Mainly a species of well-wooded areas and thick hedges, sometimes seen resting on logs, fences or walls during the daytime.